Joaquin Miller Park

 Attractions and Activities

-A centerpiece of the park is the Woodminster Amphitheater, an outdoor venue built in 1940 as part of a Works Progress Administration project.
-This 2,000-seat amphitheater hosts musical performances and plays, particularly during summer months.
+At the heart of the park stands the Woodminster Amphitheater, an impressive 2,000-seat outdoor venue constructed in 1940 as part of a Works Progress Administration project.
+During summer evenings, the amphitheater comes alive with musicals and performances set against a backdrop of trees and stars.

 Environmental Impact